booktrawler/tom-rhodes-blog/src/posts/blog/stories/2024/May/the-bible-show-how-the-bible-can-be-relevant-to-modern-life/2024-05-19-the-bible-show-how-the-bible-can-be-relevant-to-modern-life-18.md

 ---
 title: "A Forgiving Heart - Tom's Stories 18"
-date: 2024-05-19
+date: "2024-05-19"
 permalink: "stories/2024/May/the-bible-show-how-the-bible-can-be-relevant-to-modern-life/"
-description: The story follows a woman named Sarah who is struggling to forgive her husband after discovering his infidelity.
-With the guidance of her pastor and the support of her family, Sarah finds the courage to embark on a journey of reconciliation, ultimately discovering the transformative power of forgiveness in her marriage and her life.
+description: "The story follows a woman named Sarah who is struggling to forgive her husband after discovering his infidelity.
+With the guidance of her pastor and the support of her family, Sarah finds the courage to embark on a journey of reconciliation, ultimately discovering the transformative power of forgiveness in her marriage and her life."
-theme: Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance
+theme: "[Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance]"
 tags: "Tom's Stories"
 ---
 #A Forgiving Heart